Q: What if I miss a class? Can I attend another class to make-up a missed one?

 Q: How do we know if class is cancelled due to weather?

-A: If Rockford, Northview or Grand Rapids Public Schools are closed, Class will be cancelled.
+A: If Rockford, Northview or Grand Rapids Public Schools are closed, classes will be cancelled.
 If the afternoon becomes much more clement, we may offer an afternoon class on the same day.
-This alternative time will be offered via email.
+This will be communicated via email.

 A: Most studios that lean toward creating professional dancers do require them to take three classes a week.
 This is to ensure their technique is strong enough for pointe.
 When Alyssa (Advanced Arabesques teacher) and I took pointe at our studio, we only took a one and a half hour class in addition to an hour pointe class a week.
 Anyone enlisted in my pointe class must take Advanced Arabesques too, so that their technique can improve in flat shoes.
 My pointe class this year is not going to be an entire hour on pointe shoes!
 I have read several articles that encourage beginner pointe students to wear flat shoes for the majority of the class and switch to pointe shoes for ten minutes to build strength.
 As the class advances, they will wear their shoes more, but this will prevent fatigue and injury.
 The structure for my class will include core and ankle strengthening exercises to prevent injury.
 Students will work on technique in flat shoes, where I will provide them with more corrections and feedback than a normal class.
 We will work on simple pointe exercises and gradually work up to ballet steps in the class.
 I was planning on letting them perform in the spring recital, but if they are not ready I will do a watch week instead.
 I would view this class more as a pre-pointe class.
 Maybe the year after I will add another pointe class for the girls who are ready to move up, but this class will focus more on strengthening the muscles and technique required for pointe.
 I would recommend you research articles on when to start pointe.
 I believe I read an article that recommended students check with their doctor to see if their bones in their feet are strong enough and mature.